stakater/stakater-docs/docs/content/sre/pipelines/openshift-pipelines/openshift-pipelines.md

 1. Webhook: Send payload to event-listener whenever a push event or a pull request is created.
 [More on webhooks](https://docs.github.com/en/developers/webhooks-and-events/webhooks/about-webhooks)
 2. Triggers:
     - Event Listeners: Listen to events over a route
-    - Trigger Templates: Templatized PipelineResources & PipelineRun based on event
+    - Trigger Templates: Template generated PipelineResources & PipelineRun based on event
     - Trigger Bindings: Extract info out of payload to be used in trigger templates
     - Interceptors: Filtration of events and payload